In This Article

 - By Bus: Greyhound and Trailways provide service to downtown Watertown from major cities in New York State.

-Where I like to stay in Watertown, NY
+Where to Stay in Watertown, NY

 - Recommended for Families: Hilton Garden Inn Watertown – Family-friendly hotel with a pool, restaurant, and easy highway access.